Bobcat mystery deepens: More dead bobcats found with plastic around necks

-NORTH PORT — The mystery of the collared bobcat in North Port grew deeper Tuesday.

-And now authorities are seeking assistance in trying to figure out what is going on.
+State authorities are seeking assistance from area residents after reports of three bobcats found with what appears to be broken plastic downspout drains wrapped around their necks.

-Hours after the Sun published the story of a family finding a dead bobcat in a ditch next to Price Boulevard, two people notified the newspaper about similar reports.
+Hours after the newspaper published the story of a family finding a dead bobcat in a ditch next in North Port, two people notified the newspaper about similar reports.

-And all three bobcats were reported to have what appears to be broken plastic downspout drains wrapped around their necks.

-Crystal Whiteaker speculated Monday the animal along Price Boulevard had been strangled to death by the plastic piping.
+Crystal Whiteaker speculated Monday the animal along Price Boulevard had been strangled to death by the plastic around its neck.

-The “collar” was still around the neck of the corpse on Monday afternoon.

 Bud Vandemark contacted the paper Tuesday to report he had saw a dead bobcat around Thanksgiving along U.S. 41 near Harbor Isles.

-The bobcat had “an identical” collar to the one in the photo that Crystal Whiteaker sent in, Bud Vandemark said.
+The bobcat had “an identical” situation to the one in the photo that Crystal Whiteaker sent in, Vandemark said.

 He did not take a photo of the dead animal.

-An Englewood woman, Lindee West, contacted the newspaper Tuesday to say she and her boyfriend had found a dead bobcat with the type of collar on it Nov.
+An Englewood woman, Lindee West, contacted the newspaper Tuesday to say she and her boyfriend had found a dead bobcat with the similar wrapping on its neck Nov.
 10 at U.S. 41 and River Road near West Villages.

-West did have a photo, which she had posted on Facebook last month.

 “It’s very upsetting,” West said.
 “Is someone trying to harm these animals?
 I hate to see anything killed.”